sabelogumede/codedemy/README.md

 # codedemy
-# clone project
+clone project
-# on your localmachine...cd project file
-# npm install
-# node/nodemon server (run the project)
+on your local machine...cd project file npm install connect your db (I used mlab) node/nodemon server (run the project)